bpucker/FlavonoidFriday/README.md

 ### (81) Vaccinium as model system to explore flavonoid biosynthesis ###
-> **_<a href="https://twitter.com/boas_pucker/status/1715254018417762586">TWEET</a>:_** Vaccinium is well known for blue anthocyanins and also serves as a model system to understand the regulation of the complex flavonoid biosynthesis in fruits #FlavonoidFriday
+> **Post:** Vaccinium is well known for blue anthocyanins and also serves as a model system to understand the regulation of the complex flavonoid biosynthesis in fruits #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1715254018417762586">
 <img alt="Vaccinium as model system to explore flavonoid biosynthesis (81)" src="https://pbs.twimg.com/media/F8xxut1XEAA6TJm?format=jpg&name=4096x4096" width="50%" height="50%">